HETI History

 Daniel Goffaux managed to get a donation in the form of a computer system from Olivetti / Brussels.
 The editors committee (Olive Webb – publisher) was joined by further committees, for medical sciences (Rene Garrigue) and for education and training (Mary Longden).

-X. International Congress in Angers (F), in 2000
+X. International Congress in Angers (F) in 2000

-, had the title:Cheval et Differences Lack of Integration, Disability, Differences, Tolerance, Freedom and Autonomy, Integration.
 The X. Congress was to be held in France like the first one 25 years earlier.

 The horses of the Cadre Noir were unfortunately in quarantine, but this was made up for by the generous hospitality.